-- Maaret has also spoken at a Ministry of Testing masterclass and TestBash Philadelphia, watch these if you can.
+- Maaret has also spoken at a Ministry of Testing masterclass, TestBash Philadelphia and TestBash Australia.

-Dark patterns are "user interfaces that are designed to trick people".
+Dark patterns are user interfaces that are designed to trick people into doing things they didn't intend to such as subscribing to or purchasing something.
 These are well thought out tricks that are meant to benefit a business but rarely consider the user.
-Have you ever noticed that the option to opt out of mailing lists is usually the smallest item on a page?
-You wouldn't notice it unless you are really looking for it.
+Have you ever found a sneaky additional item in your basket at checkout or clicked on an advert disguised as another type of navigation?
 These are dark patterns.